-Up until this point, you could say men’s rugby was a growing sport here.
-Los Leones are ranked 16 in the world and play in the second tier of European rugby.
-They’re up against the likes of Georgia (easily the strongest side) Belgium, Portugal, Romania and – until the Ukraine invasion – Russia.
-Belgium, Germany and Poland will join this coming season.
+Up until this point, you could say men’s rugby was a growing sport here, but Los Leones have now slumped to 20 in the world rankings.
+They play in the second tier of European rugby, up against the likes of Georgia (easily the strongest side) Belgium, Portugal, Romania and – until the Ukraine invasion – Russia.
+Belgium, Germany and Poland joined this coming season.

 Spain has a decent men’s Sevens team too.
 They’ve competed at the Olympics and even managed to beat the mighty All Blacks in a World Rugby Sevens Series match in March 2019.
 Highlights here are worth a watch – the Spanish players look as if they can’t quite believe it!
 And they also won the Rugby Europe Sevens championship in June 2022 – celebrations here.

-The Super Cup started last season (2021-2) and it involves new franchised teams competing across Europe under the umbrella of Rugby Europe.
-There is one Spanish team involved; a newly-created franchise called Castilla y Léon Iberians, made up of players from the two Valladolid clubs (VRAC and El Salvador) plus Burgos.
+The Super Cup started in the 2021-2 season and involved new franchised teams competing across Europe under the umbrella of Rugby Europe.
+There was one Spanish team involved; a newly-created franchise called Castilla y Léon Iberians, made up of players from the two Valladolid clubs (VRAC and El Salvador) plus Burgos.

-They’re competing against teams from Portugal (Los Lusitanos), Belgium (Brussels Devils) and Holland (Delta) in the western conference.
-There’s an eastern conference with clubs from Georgia (Black Lion and RC Batumi), Israel (Tel Aviv) and Romania (Wolves).
+They competed against teams from Portugal (Los Lusitanos), Belgium (Brussels Devils) and Holland (Delta) in the western conference.
+There was also an eastern conference with clubs from Georgia (Black Lion and RC Batumi), Israel (Tel Aviv) and Romania (Wolves).
 Russia were kicked out after the Ukraine invasion.

-The whole thing is a knockout competition designed to raise the level of the club game in European countries outside the Six Nations.
+The whole thing was a knockout competition designed to raise the level of the club game in European countries outside the Six Nations.